YBL123/sei-project-one/README.md

 ## Bugs

-glitch on floats - if jumping on at the edge of the index.
+Glitch on floats - if jumping on at the edge of the index.
 The player is sometimes moved on to the next row of floats above.

 ## Future Improvements

-Creating a phone-friendly version
+..* Making the design responsive
-Mute audio option
+..* Mute audio option
-Other player character selection options
+..* Player character selection options
-Additional levels with increasing difficulty/complexity High score feature + entering name for high score board 2 player option
+..* Additional levels with increasing difficulty/complexity
+..* High score feature + user beign able to enter their name for high score board ..* 2 player option
-Countdown to complete the game option
+..* Countdown to complete the game option
-Smoother image transistion
+..* Smoother image transistions
-Improved graphics + get background images to work with the moving objects and Flareon.
+..* Improved graphics + get background images to work with the moving objects and Flareon.
-Additional point system like the classic frogger.
+..* Additional point system like the classic frogger.
 When you move up the board +10 points.
-But make the function calculate it so that the player is only awarded the points for progressing up the board once.
-So that if the player goes down and then up again they wouldn't be awarded the points for making the same progression.
+But making the function calculate it so that the player is only awarded the points for progressing up the board once.
+This way if the player goes down and then up again they wouldn't be awarded the points for making the same progression.
-Also being able to carry an extra chracter like in the classic frogger for extra points.
+..* Being able to "carry" another special chracter like in the classic frogger for extra points.

 ## Credits